SamtredianJedi/My-Websites/README.md

 # My-Websites
-Hello, I'm Rezo Xuchua, Frontend Web Developer, and this is my projects list
+Hello, I'm Rezo Xuchua, Frontend Web Developer, and this is my website projects list